nauqh/cspyexamclient/README.md

 Update (28 Sep 2024): Complete exam notebook for M2.1

 ## About the project
+The Coderschool Exam Client (cspyexamclient) is a reimplementation of the legacy system, `cspyclient`, with a focus on managing and processing learner submissions for Data Science exams.
+Beyond replicating key features from the original system, this version addresses long-standing bugs caused by outdated content and insufficient maintenance.

+This new system allows the operations team to take ownership of the exam content, to quickly resolve any issues as they arise.
+Additionally, it lays the foundation for integrating the `auto-grading system` in future iterations, enhancing the efficiency and accuracy of the grading process.

 This document (will) provide a detailed explanation of Coderschool Exam Client, focusing on its design, architecture, functionality, and usage.
 It is intended for developers and engineers working on or maintaining the project.

 ## Features